AGTTeam/AGTTSite/content/guide/psp/2.dumping-the-rom/en.md

 **Installing PSP Filer onto your PSP**

-1. Extract the PSP Filer ZIP file.
+1. Extract the PSP Filer .zip file.
 2. Open the 'release\GAME' folder, select the 'Filer' folder and 'copy' it.
 3. Connect the PSP to the computer using a USB Cable.
 4. Open your memory stick, then open the 'PSP\Game' folder and select paste.